jrodal98/website/content/posts/how-to-deploy-rocket-rust-web-app-on-vps.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-You should run `source $HOME/.cargo/env` and `rustup override set nightly` to prepare the rocket rust environment.
+You should run `source $HOME/.cargo/env` to prepare the rocket rust environment.

 If you run into a "RUSTUP_UNPACK_RAM must be larger than X" error, try running `export RUSTUP_UNPACK_RAM=X` and trying the rust install again.

 ## Step 4: Compile your Application and Create a Systemd Service

 Get your source code onto your machine.
 I'm assuming you know how to do this if you're using rust.
 If git isn't an option, research rsync to copy files from your host machine to your vps.
+Soon, we'll be using Github actions to automate this entire process.
+But for now, let's make sure we can deploy manually.

 `cd` into your project directory (created with cargo) and compile your project